 Locking your doors at all times should become a force of habit.
 Make sure that every member of your household has a key, and this will be even easier.
-No matter how safe you consider your neighborhood to be, the home burglary statistics aren’t in your favor when it comes to the chances of getting burglarized.
+No matter how safe you consider your neighbourhood to be, the home burglary statistics aren’t in your favour when it comes to the chances of getting burglarized.
 Windows are just as important, as we often forget to secure them.
 Most windows have simple latches, which are not enough to make your home safe from burglars; get some locks for them, especially if you live in a rough area.

 2. Get a security system.

 If you’re wondering how to stop burglars from targeting your home, there’s no better way than getting a proper home security system installed.
 Not only does it provide you with a sense of security, but it will also discourage burglars from attempting to break in.
 Learning how to operate the system is equally as important as getting one, as we learned before.